 According the Orlando Sentinel, Universal has stated that those who have booked Potter vacation packages prior to June 18 will receive everything promised.
 However, while Universal's website advertises early rides on the Wizarding World attractions as being included with the packages, the small-print reveals a get-out clause.
 The clause states that if "the opening of an attaction is delayed another Universal's Islands of Adventure attraction will open for Early Park Admission."
 Nevertheless, a soft opening in time to welcome the first Potter vacationers remains possible.

 In its official press release, Universal has released new details of Harry Potter and the Forbidden Journey - the only all-new attraction to feature in the $200 million Wizarding World.
 The ride is located inside Hogwarts Castle, the towering structure at the center of the new land.
-The company has also released a new teaser video, embedded below:

 The ride's plot will be based around the premise that Hogwarts has been opened to "muggle" visitors for the first time, making guests a part of the story.
 The queue will pass through indoor areas of the castle and an outdoor section based on the greenhouse seen in the Potter movies.
 To keep guests entertained, they will encounter several "talking portraits" which will use artificial intelligence technology to enable them to converse with guests.